qri-io/rfcs/text/0002-qri_dataset_definition.md

 All datasets on qri are immutable.
 Datasets are identified by their cryptographic hash, and assume they are being stored on a content-addressed file system (content is referred to by cryptographic hash).
-Changes to datasets are stored by creating a new version of data that references the previous version.
-All versions of Qri includes a naming system that connects human-readable names to the latest version (“tip”) of a dataset history of qri datasets are tracked & attributed, signed with a keypair associated with the Peer.
+Changes to datasets are stored by creating a new version of a dataset that references the previous version.
+Qri includes a naming system that connects human-readable names to the latest version of a dataset.
+This latest version is the "tip" of a dataset history, a linking of all the versions of this particular dataset.
+All datasets are tracked & attributed, signed with a keypair associated with the Peer who created or updated the dataset.

 ### Structured
 Structure defines the characteristics of a dataset document necessary for a